epeec/ecoHMEM/readme.md

 ### 2. Memory object distribution

-The second step is done using the *generate\_distribution.sh* script, which is a wrapper around the hmem\_advisor program.
+The second step is done using the *generate\_distribution.sh* script, which is a wrapper around the hmem\_advisor program (located inside the bin directory).
 This program uses the postprocessed profiling data to compute the cost heuristics for each object, and then distributes the objects across the available memory tiers.
+Available command line arguments for the *generate\_distribution.sh* script:
+- --trace-type
+- --output-file
+- --input-dir
+- --mem-config
+- --extra-args
+- --force

-The hmem\_advisor accepts several arguments to configure its behavior (set by ECOHMEM\_ADVISOR\_EXTRA\_ARGS or the --extra-args flag accepted by the script):
+The hmem\_advisor accepts several arguments to configure its behavior (set by ECOHMEM\_ADVISOR\_EXTRA\_ARGS or the --extra-args flag of *generate\_distribution.sh*):

 - --mem-config: path to configuration file describing the available memory tiers, required.
 - --loads: path of csv file with load accesses information, required.